Can dying hair cause hair loss?

 What does hair dye actually do to your hair?

 And here is something else to consider.
-It is possible that your hair may appear thinner if you are coloring it.
+It is possible that your hair may appear thinner if you are colouring it.
 If you are lightening your hair you are stripping out some of the pigment and nutrient from the surface of the hair shaft which makes it finer, drier and more brittle.
 Brittle and dry hair tends to be more flighty and breaks more easily and both of these attributes lead to the appearance of less hair.
 Keep in mind also that lighter hair tends to look less dense.

 If you are darkening your hair then you are adding pigment to a hair shaft that otherwise is lacking pigment and darker hair tends to look more dense and therefore thicker.